17. Removing a commit from a branch

 Goals

-- To learn to delete the branch's latest commits
+- Learn to delete the branch's latest commits.

 Revert